gitlabhq/gitlabhq/doc/intro/README.md

 ## Prioritize

-> Create issues, labels, milestones, voting, and review issues
+> Create issues, labels, milestones, cast your vote and review issues

 - [Create a new issue](../gitlab-basics/create-issue.md)
 - [Assign labels to issues](../workflow/labels.md)